michaelnisi/manger-kit/README.md

 # MangerKit

 Browse podcasts with MangerKit.
-The MangerKit framework provides a JSON HTTP client that lets you request combined ranges of podcast feeds from the [manger-http](https://github.com/michaelnisi/manger-http) service, a caching RSS feed proxy.
+The MangerKit Swift package provides a JSON HTTP client that lets you request combined ranges of podcast feeds from the [manger-http](https://github.com/michaelnisi/manger-http) service, a caching RSS feed proxy.

 MangerKit is used in the [Podest](https://github.com/michaelnisi/podest) podcast app.